DanSwtG/model_4/README.md

-This model is test.
+This model is a test model.
 It is not optimized for a specific training set.